zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver13.md

 The request will be queried with the only EDNS OPT pseudo-RR flag set; i.e. the 'DO' bit.

-The query will be tested on a DNSSEC signed zone.
-This test will not give a valid result if the zone is not signed.
+This Test Case is not applicable unless the zone is DNSSEC signed.
+No DS records are needed in the parent zone

 In addition, the EDNS buffer size should be set to 512, since most signed DNSKEY responses are bigger than 512 bytes.